drmas/ti-packager/README.md

-# ticonfig
+# Ti-Packager

-A titanium cli plugin so that the build configuration can be read from the tiapp.xml file.
+Appcelerator Titanium hook to build small APK file by separating ARM and X86 versions

 ## Installation

+Still not available yet.

 ~~~
-$ [sudo] npm install -g ticonfig
+$ [sudo] npm install -g ti-packager
 ~~~

 ## Usage

-Then you can added the following, e.g. to your tiapp.xml file.
+Then you can use it by simply adding the following line to your tiapp.xml file.

 ~~~
-  <property name="cli.includeAllTiModules" type="bool">true</property>
+  <property name="ti.packager.separate" type="bool">true</property>
 ~~~

-You will need to understand what can be changed at the `build.pre.contruct` phase.

-**To Do** - add a list of settings that can be changed and have an effect.
+Ti-Packager will modify the tiapp.xml to target different archeticture, it will produce [app-name]-ARM.apk and [app-name]-x86.apk

 ## Licence MIT